 Try doing a rhythm activity using the popular cup song.
 This is my usual “we’re in the cafeteria today” activity.
 It’s simple, fun, and all you need is a cup per student.
 This activity can be done on the floor as well and afterwards, our students like to try and make up their own patterns.

 Add It Together: This game is played like “rock, paper, scissor,” but it’s a game to practice math!
 To start have the students pair up together and sit down (if using desks, one stands and the other sits in the desk).
 Partners first need to determine which one will be even and which one will be odd.
 To begin play the students will say, “Add it together” and put up any number of fingers 1-5, then the two students add up their fingers and determine if it’s an odd number or an even number.
 The winner gets up and finds a new partner who is sitting down.
 Have older students?
 Change the game to Mul-ti-ply same game but students multiply the number together.

 Speedstack Stations: this is another one of my go to activities when we have tables in the way.
 Set up a various stations and have students rotate through.

 I love it when I am able to incorporate technology into my PE classes.
 A PE in the classroom lifesaver is YouTube.
 There are tons of popular dance games from gaming systems where the students can follow a long.
 The Sid Shuffle is one of our favorites.
 Search for it.

-So the next time you find your PE class displaced from your gym, and weather doesn’t cooperate, smile and know you have a plan C. No Gym, No Field, No Problem!
+So the next time you find your class is displaced from your gym and in a non conventional PE space, and weather doesn’t cooperate, smile and know you have a plan C. No Gym, No Field, No Problem!